 There are several reasons why people drink hot chocolate and other warm, cozy beverages for relaxation, and they go beyond just the delicious taste.
 The key is in finding products that contain ingredients that don't just taste good, but that make you feel good, too.Â

-While a hot mug of hot chocolate may seem like a slight indulgence, this treat can actually be good for your health when consumed in moderation.
-That's because the cocoa powder found in hot chocolate can have several positive effects on the mind and body.Â
+While a hot mug of hot chocolate may seem like a slight indulgence, many people enjoy hot chocolate in moderation as part of a balanced diet.
+That's because the cocoa powder found in hot chocolate may have several positive effects.Â

 Benefits of cocoa on heart health